react-navigation/react-navigation.github.io/docs/drawer-based-navigation.md

 ## Opening and closing drawer

-To open and close drawer, use the following helpers to open and close the drawer:
+To open and close drawer, use the following helpers:

 ```js
 navigation.openDrawer();